Skip to main content

 .next()

-Switch to the next proxy, the old proxy will no longer be used for the current request
+Switch the proxy to the next one, the old proxy will no longer be used for the current request

 .ban()

-Switch and ban the proxy (must be used when the service blocks work by IP), the proxy will be banned for the time specified in the parser settings (proxybannedcleanup)
+Switch and ban the proxy (must be used when the service blocks access by IP), the proxy will be banned for the time specified in the scraper settings (proxybannedcleanup)

 .get()

-Get the current proxy (the last proxy with which the request was made)
+Get the current proxy (the last proxy used for the request)

 .set()